 In recent years we have seen a large increase in the use of different backing materials for ceramic tile and stone.
 Cutting the stone thinner allows more stone to be taken from a quarry.
 Advances in stone cutting and tile setting technology means that traditional methods are no longer required to install tile and stone.

 In the old days, tile and stone installations were composed of a mortar bed, a "neat" cement coat, water, and then the tile or stone was beat into the fresh mortar bed.
-Installations of tile or stone in this manner were labour intensive and expensive, but extremely durable.
+Installations of tile or stone in this manner were labor intensive and expensive, but extremely durable.
 Stone was cut thicker (and heavier) which led to the additional advantage that gravity provides.

-Today, with the increases in stone cutting technology, natural stone can be cut dimensionally into tile that is 6 mm thick.
+Today, with the increases in stone cutting technology, natural stone can be cut dimensionally into tile that is 1/4" (6mm) thick.
 It is a fact that part of stone's natural beauty is that each piece is different and may contain many defects or flaws; this adds not only to the beauty of stone, but also to its fragility.
 To maintain the structural integrity of each piece of stone many manufacturers are applying a backing material to provide added stability and rigidity.
 Some of these backing types are even showing up on ceramic mosaic tile, glass mosaic tile, and stone mosaic tile.
 However, these backings can present some real challenges to the installer.

 The backing materials widely used throughout the industry include polyester, urethane and epoxy.
-Some backings can include a fibre mesh imbedded in the resin while others can be a resin with a coarse sand broadcast into it.
-Ceramic tile and stone backed with the nominally half exposed coarse sand impregnated backing may be set with 254 Adhesive on favorable backgrounds and relies on the fact that better mechanical adhesion can be achieved with the structurally, embedded and exposed sand.
+Some backings can include a fiber mesh imbedded in the resin while others can be a resin with a coarse sand broadcast into it.
+Ceramic tile and stone backed with the coarse sand impregnated backing may be set with 254 Platinum and relies on the fact that better mechanical adhesion can be achieved.